TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-movesubscriptkv.md

 * Move a key vault to a new subscription.
 [Move Key Vault to new Subscription](https://docs.microsoft.com/azure/key-vault/general/keyvault-move-subscription)

-* How do I change the tenant ID for my key vault and set correct ACLs for principals after moving to a new tenant?
+* Change the tenant ID for my key vault and set correct ACLs after moving to a new tenant.
 [Change Key Vault tenant ID](https://docs.microsoft.com/azure/key-vault/key-vault-subscription-move-fix)

 * Move a key vault to a new region.
 [Move Key Vault to new Region](https://docs.microsoft.com/azure/key-vault/general/keyvault-moveregion)